reddit/baseplate.py/docs/api/baseplate/clients/requests.rst

    )

 Prometheus metrics include the `http_slug` label, by default the label value is set to the key name provided in the context.
-In the provided code example the  `http_slug` labels will have the values `foo` and `bar`.
+In the above code example the  `http_slug` labels will have the values `foo` and `bar`.
 If you would like to change the value of this label you can provide the `client_name` keyword argument when you create the requests client.